Removing Stains and Discoloration on Wooden Work Surfaces

 Wax and gum spots

-To avoid burning the worktop in future, we recommend either installing hotrods into routed grooves in the work surface, or using a pan stand to suspend hot pots and pans above the worktop.
+To avoid burning the worktop in future, we recommend either installing hotrods into routed grooves in the work surface, or using a pan stand to ensure hot pots and pans do not come into direct contact with the worktop.

 And finally… Provided that you maintain your worktop correctly, the issues mentioned above should never trouble you – though, saying that, we do appreciate that accidents can happen!
 If you are concerned about your worktop, please don’t hesitate to contact us before taking any remedial action – particularly soon after installation, when your item may still be in warranty.
 We’re here to help!